ObeoNetwork/GraphicalServerProtocol/specification.md

 ### RequestModelAction

-Sent from the client to the server in order to request a model.
+Sent from the client to the server in order to request a graphical model.
 Usually this is the first message that is sent from the client to the server, so it is also used to initiate the communication.
 The response is a `SetModelAction` or an `UpdateModelAction`.

 ```typescript
 class RequestModelAction implements Action {